 Local time is GMT +2.

-Some small change left at restaurants will be appreciated when dining in Rwanda.
+Tipping is not customary in most places in Rwanda, although it is appreciated.
 Guides on gorilla treks expect to be well tipped; amounts vary, but 10 percent is common.

 Photography of government buildings is prohibited in Rwanda.
 Plastic bags have been banned for environmental reasons and will be confiscated on arrival at the airport.
 It is considered impolite to ask someone about their ethnic origin.

-Passengers older than 16 years may bring two cartons of cigarettes and two litres of alcohol into the country without incurring import duties.
+Passengers older than 16 years may bring 250g of tobacco products, one litre of spirits, two litres of wine, and 500ml of perfume into the country without incurring import duties.